Songs of Praise: Scheduling

 Until the relaxation of broadcasting hours restrictions in the autumn of 1972, it was regulated by the government under the control of the Postmaster General that all television broadcasting on Sunday evenings from 6:15 pm–7:25 pm should be "closed" and used only for religious programming on both BBC and ITV.
-Until 1958, no programmes were broadcast during this time slot, until a compromise was reached between the churches and the Postmaster General, where religious programming would be acceptable to air in this time slot to avoid people from not attending Sunday evening church services.
+Until 1958, no programmes were broadcast during this time slot, as many people attended church services in the evening.
+A compromise was reached between the churches and the Postmaster General, where religious programming would be acceptable to air in this time slot provided there was no advertising.
 It was under these restrictions and regulations that Songs of Praise was created.

 At its inception in October 1961, the programme was broadcast at 6:15 pm.
 From September 1962, it moved to 6:50 pm and then to 6:40 pm from April 1977 with a daytime repeat, generally shown on the following day with BSL.
 Religious programming was also broadcast on ITV in the same time slot, but this custom ended in late December 1992.
 From January 1993, the programme's scheduled broadcast time was changed to 6:25 pm and then 6:10 pm from January 1996.
 Since then, the time of broadcast has tended to shift slightly earlier, but the precise slot has often varied from week to week.
 As of January 2021, the programme has now been placed in a new permanent lunchtime slot on a Sunday, after the Sunday lunchtime news, usually scheduled at 1.15pm.

+Summer replacements

 For many years, the series was replaced during the summer months by other Christian-themed programming.
-From 1977 until 1993, a selection of hymns from the previous year's shows, linked by Thora Hird reading requests and dedications, was featured in Your Songs of Praise Choice, which changed its name to Praise Be! in the 1980s.
+From 1977 until 1993, a selection of hymns from the previous year's shows, linked by Thora Hird reading requests and dedications, was featured in Your Songs of Praise Choice, which changed its name to Praise Be! in 1984.
 Other summer replacements included Home on Sunday (1980–88) and Sweet Inspiration (1993–94).

 Events

-Events have included a 3 October 1982 broadcast from Strangeways Prison (the first time it had broadcast from a prison), a 2 January 1983 broadcast from the Falkland Islands, and a broadcast from St. Patrick's Cathedral in New York.
+Events have included a 3 October 1982 broadcast from Strangeways Prison, a 2 January 1983 broadcast from the Falkland Islands and a broadcast from St. Patrick's Cathedral in New York.

 A competition was held in honour of the 20th anniversary in which people submitted newly written hymns.
 Fifteen winners were published in a book New Songs of Praise I.